Royal Society of Arts: Projects

 In July 2008, the RSA became a sponsor of an academy in Tipton, The RSA Academy, which opened in September 2008.
 A New building for the school was completed in September 2010.
 In 2021 it was announced that the school would no longer be associated with the RSA.
 Projects include Arts and Ecology, Citizen Power, Connected Communities, Design and Society, Education, Public Services, Social Brain, and Technology in a Cold Climate.
 There are six schools in the RSA Family of Academies, all in the West Midlands, including Whitley Academy.
 The former RSA Academy in Tipton was also a member, until its disassociation in 2021.

 Past projects include delivering fresh drinking water to the developing world, rethinking intellectual property from first principles to produce a Charter (published as the Adelphi Charter), investigating schemes to manage international migration and exploring the feasibility of a UK-wide personal carbon trading system.
 It still promotes the practice of inclusive design, and is working with artists to communicate ideas about environmental sustainability (for example, through one of the RSA's past projects, WEEE Man, and currently through the Arts and Ecology project).

 The RSA has been home to TEDxLambeth, a TEDx conference based in Lambeth, since October 2019.

+Newer projects include the 2025 Southern Creative Catalyst.
+With the goal of strengthening the influence of creative industries across the Central South of England.
+Led by RSA fellows working to better support creative businesses and develop and test theories of place-based growth.
+In order for the economy and network of Central South to interact more effectively.
+The project is partnering with multiple universities and organizations in the area.